EtricKombat/Course_Practical_Guide_EKS/_docs/ch1/The_BookStore_project_pre-requsites.md

 ![image](https://user-images.githubusercontent.com/33585301/119455822-9c7a5780-bd57-11eb-82fb-f208607e3960.png)

-DynamoDB tables will be created as well . these are not really tied to a VPC ( It was put this in here to represent the worker nodes will access them
+DynamoDB tables will be created as well . (these are not really tied to a VPC ,It was put this in here to represent the worker nodes will access them )

 __________________________

 ![image](https://user-images.githubusercontent.com/33585301/119455909-b9168f80-bd57-11eb-80fc-09c333880434.png)

+In that order the major aid of the pods will be aligned to the specific IAM policies will allow the application to consume the respective dynamodb table ( disscussed more in following chapter )

+Part of the whole architecture will be created using "eksctl"  and the remaining like dynamodb table and the IAM policies with cloudformation ,

 __________________________